Inland Sea, small salt water lake, Gozo Attractions, Malta attractions

 This is considered the best dive site in Malta by the majority of divers and some say the best in the world.

 For divers the main area of interest is in the piles of rocks at the base of the cliffs.
-Decompression can be carried out swimming back to the tunnel and through the tunnel maintaining the correct depth on the cliff face, a good time to examine all the nooks and crannies.
+Decompression can be carried out swimming back to the cave and through the cave maintaining the correct depth on the cliff face, a good time to examine all the nooks and crannies.

 You can either